 - Other added details can also help your audience; items like the running time of the film and the release date could be useful.
 Decide what you want to include (and how you want to present it) and standardize that approach in each review.
 Remember the importance of being consistent when offering these extras (if at all possible).

 - Don’t Spoil the Film for Others!
-Never give away the ending, or key plot twists (unless you’re a specialty reviewer focused on “spoilers”).
+Never give away the ending, story secrets, or key plot twists (unless you’re a specialty reviewer focused on “spoilers”).
 Remember, if you give away everything, there’s no need for the audience to go watch it.
-Some film companies actually have taken away media credentials of some film critics who offer too many spoilers.
+Some film companies have actually been known to take away media credentials of some film critics who offer too many spoilers.

 - Get feedback – find others who will offer honesty to you and let you know if you’re hitting the mark or failing miserably.
 Get that constructive criticism from a friend or editor (or professor), and break bad habits before they become routine.

-- Read other critics’ reviews – In doing so, you’ll discover tricks, tips, and ideas for your own work.
+- Read, watch or listen to other critics’ reviews (but not of a film you’re currently reviewing) – In doing so, you’ll discover tricks, tips, and ideas for your own work.
 You’ll also find what you love and what you hate in writing styles.
 This may help to shape you in formulating your tone and voice.

 Writing movie reviews for radio audiences (or podcasts):

-- Structured Reviews – You should use the same concepts and understandings we’ve engaged in throughout the semester so far – including our readings and in-class chats.
-Remember to provide a nutshell synopsis, identify the key cast/crew members, and strengths and weaknesses of the film.
-When offering a structured review, you may have 1-2 minutes (only) to share your review – so it must be prepared, exact, and to the point (while also allowing your creativity to shine through).
+- Structured Reviews – You should use the same concepts and understandings we’ve engaged in throughout the semester so far.
+Among other things, remember to provide a nutshell synopsis, identify the key cast/crew members, message/theme, and strengths and weaknesses of the film (script, acting, camera, sound design, music, etc.).
+When offering a structured radio review, you may have 1-2 minutes (only) to share your review – so it must be prepared, exact, and to the point (while also allowing your creativity to shine through).